mheap/nexmo-developer/_documentation/en/number-insight/guides/number-insight-via-cli.md

 ### Before you begin:

-* Sign up for a [Nexmo account](https://dashboard.nexmo.com/signup) - this will give you the API key and secret that you will need to access the Number Insight API.
+* Sign up for a [Vonage account](https://dashboard.nexmo.com/signup) - this will give you the API key and secret that you will need to access the Number Insight API.
 * Install [Node.JS](https://nodejs.org/en/download/) - you will use `npm` (the Node Package Manager) to install the Nexmo CLI.

 ### Install and Setup the Nexmo CLI (Command Line Interface)